goktugcy/device-detector/README.md

 # Device Detector

 Device Detector is a utility class for identifying user browser, operating system, device type, and preferred language based on HTTP headers.
-It is designed to work with Laravel framework.

 ## Features